hx2A/py5website/tutorials/py5-modes.rst

 Imported Mode
 =============

 Imported Mode was originally designed to be used by beginner programmers.
 It is analogous the Processing code users write in the Processing Development Editor (PDE).
 The Processing Editor does not currently support py5, but perhaps one day it will.
-Until then, you can use the py5 Jupyter Notebook Kernel.
+Until then, you can use the py5 Jupyter Notebook Kernel or the ``run_sketch`` command line tool.

 Below is our example Sketch written in Imported Mode:

 .. code:: python

-    def settings():
+    def setup():
         size(300, 200)

-    def setup():
         rect_mode(CENTER)

     def draw():